 The Audit Committee discussed with PwC the matters required to be discussed by audit standards, SEC regulations and NYSE requirements.
 Disclosures were received from PwC regarding its independence as required by applicable requirements of the Public Company Accounting Oversight Board and discussed with them.
 The Audit Committee has considered whether the services provided by PwC other than those services relating to audit services are compatible with maintaining PwC's independence.
 The Audit Committee has concluded that such services have not impaired PwC's independence.
-The Audit Committee reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2015 with management and PwC.
-Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2015 with management and PwC.
-Based on the review and discussions noted above, the Audit Committee recommended to the Board that Management's Report on Internal Control over Financial Reporting as of December 31, 2015 be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2015 be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2015.
+The Audit Committee reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2016 with management and PwC.
+Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2016 with management and PwC.
+Based on the review and discussions noted above, the Audit Committee recommended to the Board that Management's Report on Internal Control over Financial Reporting as of December 31, 2016 be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended December 31, 2016.